Bigfootmech/Bigfootmech/README.md

 Whenever I tell people, they dismiss it, because I "look fine".

+But

-But my waist is more than the British Heart Foundation recommends for good health (40 inches at the widest point).
-My BMI has always been more than the 'ideal' range.
-And my measured "body fat %" is quite high relatively.
+- my waist is more than the British Heart Foundation recommends for good health (40 inches at the widest point).
+- My BMI has always been more than the 'ideal' range (18.5-25)
+- And my measured "body fat %" is high 25-30%.

 When one thing is out, you can dismiss it.
 When it's a few things -- I'd say there's good reason to at least try to take action.

-===
+#### Historical failure

 I'd already tried losing weight after starting to work, since I'd only gained 5-10kg on entering uni, and new jobs (the "free biscuit" jar is NOT free!).